 Image Credit: ESA-S.Corvaja

-ESA statement regarding cooperation with Russia following an ESA Council meeting on 13 April 2022
+ESA statement regarding cooperation with Russia following a ESA Council meeting 28 February 2022

 We deplore the human casualties and tragic consequences of the war in Ukraine.
 We are giving absolute priority to taking proper decisions, not only for the sake of our workforce involved in the programmes, but in full respect of our European values, which have always fundamentally shaped our approach to international cooperation.

 ESA is an intergovernmental organisation governed by its 22 Member States and we have built up a strong network of international cooperation over the past decades, which serves the European and global space community through its very successful programmes.